 The increase in demand for alternative proteins in the feed business, as well as the expansion of the BSF market, is due to an increase in global meat demand, the development of the aquaculture sector, and increased government backing for the use of insect meal in animal feed, and growing investment by key players in the BSF industry are the factors driving the growth of black soldier fly market in upcoming years.

 Top_KeyPlayers : AgriProtein (A Part of Insect Technology Group) (England), Protix B.V.
 (Netherlands), Enterra Feed Corporation (Canada), InnovaFeed (France), EnviroFlight LLC (U.S.), Bioflytech (Spain), Entobel Holding PTE.
 Ltd. (Singapore), Entofood (Malaysia), Sfly (France), Hexafly (Ireland), F4F (Chile), Nutrition Technologies Group (Malaysia), nextProtein (France), and Protenga Pte Ltd (Singapore)

-The feed or substrate used to rear BSF larvae is a mixture with the same ratio (50%:50%) between PKM (Palm Kernel Meal) and Solid (Palm Oil Decanter Cake).
-Both of these materials are waste from palm oil processing.
+The feed or substrate used to rear BSF larvae is PKM (Palm Kernel Meal).
 The palm oil industry is widespread on the islands of Sumatra and Kalimantan.
-In many palm oil industries, decanter cake is a nuisance waste and is simply thrown away, although sometimes it is also used as a feed additive such as for cow/ cattle.
+In many palm oil industries, Palm Kernel Meal is also used as a feed additive such as for cow/ cattle.

 According to the Rabobank report 2021 at the Scale-up phase, the market potential of half a million metric tons for insect protein possible by 2030 is between EUR 3,500 – EUR 5,500/ metric ton.